thomaswmorris/weathergen/README.rst

 Sites
 -----

 Supported sites are outlined below.
-Sites are included for the presence of major astronomical observatories, or because they are climatological outliers (and thus a good test of my model).
+Sites are included for the presence of major astronomical observatories, because they are climatological outliers with weird weather (and thus a good test of my model), or because they are cities that I like.

 .. list-table:: sites
    :widths: 25 50 50 75 30 30 30